samcondon4/SPHEREx-lab-tools/docs/user_guide/data_output/standard.rst

   generates data which is wrapped into a **Record**.
 A **procedure sequence** is a set of multiple procedures which execute in a loop to generate a **RecordGroup**.

-| In addition to the measured quantities of an experiment (voltage, temperature, images, etcs.), Records also contain intrument
+| In addition to the measured quantities of an experiment (voltage, temperature, images, etc.), Records also contain instrument
   metadata, procedure parameters, timestamps, etc. Generally, information within a Record is placed into one of 3 categories:

     1. **Data**: The measured quantities of the experiment.